SoftwarearchitekturTeam/TypeTogether/README.md

 .\client.ps1
 ```

-The commands itself are platform independent and can be manually executed.
-The simplest way to start a server on the default port (12557) and to start a client that connects to said server on localhost:12557 can be done using the following commands:
+The commands itself are platform independent and can be executed manually.
+The simplest way to start a server on the default port (12557) and to start a client that connects to said server on localhost:12557.
+This can be done using the following commands:
 ```sh
 java -jar .\server\target\server-0.0.1-SNAPSHOT.jar
 java -jar .\client\target\client-0.0.1-SNAPSHOT.jar